arangoml/GenAIComps/comps/dataprep/arango/langchain/README.md

 - `ARANGO_DB_NAME`: The name of the database to use for the ArangoDB service.

 ArangoDB Graph Insertion configuration
-- `INSERT_ASYNC`: If set to True, the microservice will insert the data into ArangoDB asynchronously.
+- `ARANGO_INSERT_ASYNC`: If set to True, the microservice will insert the data into ArangoDB asynchronously.
 Defaults to `False`.
 - `ARANGO_BATCH_SIZE`: The batch size for the microservice to insert the data.
 Defaults to `500`.
 - `ARANGO_GRAPH_NAME`: The name of the graph to use/create in ArangoDB Defaults to `GRAPH`.
 - `ARANGO_USE_GRAPH_NAME`: If set to True, the microservice will use the graph name specified in the environment variable `ARANGO_GRAPH_NAME`.
 If set to False, the file name will be used as the graph name.
 Defaults to `True`.